Period (school)

-A school period is a block of time allocated for lessons/classes in schools and colleges.
-They typically last between 30 and 120 minutes, with around 3-10 periods per school day.
+A school period is a block of time allocated to particular classes, courses or lessons in schools.
+They typically last between 30 and 60 minutes, with around 3-10 periods per school day.
 However, especially in higher education, there can be many more.
 Educators determine the number and length of these periods, and may even regulate how each period will be used.
 One common example of this practice is to designate at least one compulsory period a day for physical education.

-A school bell is often used to indicate when a period begins and ends.
+Free period

+One special example of a period is the free period.
+These are typically shorter than regular periods and allow students to participate in non-class activities.
+A free period (also called a spare, unstructured, or leisure period) is generally found in most high schools and colleges.
+Depending on the institution, students may utilize a free period for various purposes: